AdobeDocs/uxp-photoshop-plugin-samples/firebase-integration-sample/README.md

 # Firebase Integration Plugin

-This plugin is an example to integrate `Firebase` library.
+This plugin is an example to integrate the `Firebase` library.
 This plugin just retrieves the data from the database specified and displays it in the plugin window.

 ## Install dependencies